Documentation Index

 - Regenerate the secret if necessary and update PipesHub

-- Ensure the Redirect URI in PipesHub exactly matches the callback URL in Atlassian
+- Ensure the Redirect URL in PipesHub exactly matches the Callback URL in Atlassian

-- Check for trailing slashes or protocol differences (http vs https)
+- Check for trailing slashes, protocol differences (

 - Verify you’re signing in with an account that has Jira access